 Actuarially determined contributions are developed using the entry age normal actuarial cost method.

-^{}Schedule is intended to show information for 10 years.
-June 30, 2018 is the first year for this presentation.
-Information prior to June 30, 2012 is not available, however additional years will be included as they become available
+Schedule is intended to show information for 10 years.
+Information prior to June 30, 2012 is not available; however, additional years will be included as they become available.